 Certain indoor plants have actually been known to make allergy symptoms worse--and many of these plants are very common!
 Read our list of the 5 houseplants to avoid for a better allergy season.

 Most allergists recommend changing the air filters in your home’s heaters and air conditioners at least every 3 months.

 Indoor allergens are difficult to spot because they can be small air particles.
 The best way to keep track of the allergens in your home is with an indoor air quality monitor, like Awair.
-Awair tracks toxins and chemicals in your air to help you stay safe and healthy– any time of year.
+Awair tracks toxins and chemicals in your air to help you stay safe and healthy all year.